CZ-NIC/yangson/docs/instance.rst

 	 >>> irt = dm.parse_resource_id('/example-2:bag/foo=3/in-words')
 	 >>> irt2 = dm.parse_instance_id('/example-2:bag/baz')

+      This method may raise the following exceptions:

-      This method raises :exc:`~.InstanceValueError` if *iroute* isn't compatible with the schema, and :exc:`~.NonexistentInstance` if the target instance doesn't exist in the receiver's value.
+      * :exc:`~.InstanceValueError` if *iroute* isn't compatible with the schema
+      * :exc:`~.NonexistentInstance` if the target instance doesn't exist in the receiver's value
+      * :exc:`~.NonDataNode` if the target instance represents an RPC operation, action or notification (*iroute* can come from a RESTCONF :term:`resource identifier`).

       .. doctest::